 RfPB holds three competitions per year.

 Key dates for applicants are given on our Calls and Competitions page including the programme's participation in NIHR themed research calls.
-RfPB applications for the call for clinical and applied health research into mesothelioma can be made through Competition 26.
+RfPB applications for the call for research into multimorbidities in older people can be made through Competition 27.